How Class Rule Generates Imperial Forms: A Framework

 Periodization and the commodification sequence

 The evidence reviewed above (mechanisms operating across the Reconquista, English enclosure, Irish colonization, and Atlantic expansion simultaneously, developed by the same actors, serving the same trade circuits) raises a periodization question that must be addressed directly.
 The most consequential fork in the literature on capitalism,[8] inherited by the imperialism literature but originating in the question of what capitalism is, is between a narrow definition (generalized wage labor and industrial production, datable to roughly 1800) and a broad one (market-oriented accumulation within an emerging world-system, conventionally datable to roughly 1500).
 Periodization, continuity, unit of analysis: each follows from which side of that fork a theorist takes.
-The framework takes the broad, structural, continuity side — and pushes further than the broad definition's conventional starting point — because its object is class rule and how it spreads, deepens, and generates new forms, not the dating of capitalism as such.
+The analysis takes the broad, structural, continuity side — and pushes further than the broad definition's conventional starting point — because its object is class rule and how it spreads, deepens, and generates new forms, not the dating of capitalism as such.
 The mechanisms it identifies (enclosure, population displacement, destruction of subsistence economies, export-oriented monoculture serving metropolitan trade circuits) are visible in the Reconquista and the Mesta from the 13th century onward.
 The real question the fork poses is not when capitalism began but whether the object of analysis is defined by the mechanisms of accumulation or by the system in which they operate.
 Define it by the mechanisms, and the continuity is analytically significant regardless of whether you call 13th-century Castile "capitalist": the Mesta's conversion of Moorish agriculture to Castilian wool exports, English enclosure, colonial plantation settlement, structural adjustment — these are variations on a single process.
 Define it by the system, and the dating question matters — but the system was constituted through these mechanisms, not the other way around.
 Any starting point cuts into a process already underway rather than marking a genuine origin.
-The framework treats the mechanisms as primary and the system-level periodization as secondary.
+The analysis treats the mechanisms as primary and the system-level periodization as secondary.
 The mediating layer resolves this structurally: the energy regime, the state form, the dominant form of appropriation, the degree and extent of commodification, and the institutional architecture are all variables, and what the tradition calls "modes of production" are specific configurations of them rather than stages the analysis must presuppose.

 The strongest objection: social property relations and innovation

 The strongest objection from the narrow-definition side is that what makes English enclosure qualitatively different is not the institutional form but the social property relations it produced: a class of workers with no choice but to sell their labor on a competitive market, creating the compulsion to improve productivity that drives accumulation.
 This, the Brennerite argument holds, is categorically different from feudal extraction, tributary extraction, or mercantile profit from trade — the Mesta is just political monopoly over trade surplus, not the production of capitalist social relations.
 The objection is serious, and Heller (The Birth of Capitalism, 2011) and Anievas and Nişancıoğlu have problematized it — showing that the "English exception" was produced through intersocietal interaction rather than through internal dynamics alone.
-The framework's response is different: it does not deny that the emergence of generalized wage labor changes the system's dynamics (the LTRPF section above takes this seriously).
+The response here is different: the analysis does not deny that the emergence of generalized wage labor changes the system's dynamics (the LTRPF section above takes this seriously).
 But it insists that the mechanisms through which the transition was achieved — enclosure, dispossession, the destruction of subsistence alternatives, the coercive production of a labor force — are continuous with those operating before and after the transition, and that the mediating layer (factor 2: which fractions control which institutional tools) accounts for the variation in form without requiring a period boundary to explain it.
 The Mesta converts land use through royal privilege serving pastoral-exporter interests; parliamentary enclosure does so through legislation serving agrarian-capitalist interests.
 The institutional form differs; the structural operation — destroying subsistence alternatives to produce dependence — does not.
 Recognizing the continuity does not erase the analytical distinctions; it relocates them from period boundaries to institutional variation within a single ongoing process.

-Once this is conceded, the remaining Brennerite distinction reduces to a single claim: that only competitive market dependence generates the compulsion to improve productivity, and that this compulsion — not extraction as such — is what makes capitalism historically unique.
+The remaining Brennerite distinction then reduces to a single claim: that only competitive market dependence generates the compulsion to improve productivity, and that this compulsion — not extraction as such — is what makes capitalism historically unique.
 But the empirical record refutes this.
 Cotton-picking productivity increased approximately 400% between 1800 and 1860 — a rate comparable to Manchester's textile mills over the same period.
-Baptist (*The Half Has Never Been Told*, 2014) attributes this primarily to the "pushing system" (individualized quotas, daily weighing, and calibrated torture); Olmstead and Rhode attribute it primarily to biological innovation in cotton varieties; Rosenthal (*Accounting for Slavery*, 2018) argues the gains were the joint product of both — neither new seed varieties nor coercive management was sufficient alone.
-What matters for the framework's argument is not the attribution debate but the undisputed finding: systematic productivity improvement occurred under slavery, and after emancipation free labor could not match slave-labor picking rates.
+Baptist (The Half Has Never Been Told, 2014) attributes this primarily to the "pushing system" (individualized quotas, daily weighing, and calibrated torture); Olmstead and Rhode attribute it primarily to biological innovation in cotton varieties; Rosenthal (Accounting for Slavery, 2018) argues the gains were the joint product of both — neither new seed varieties nor coercive management was sufficient alone.
+What matters for the argument here is not the attribution debate but the undisputed finding: systematic productivity improvement occurred under slavery, and after emancipation free labor could not match slave-labor picking rates.
 Rosenthal also shows that planters developed per-worker productivity tracking, depreciation accounting for enslaved people as capital assets, incentive systems, and task calibration equivalent to what Taylor would later codify as scientific management — techniques enabled by, not despite, unfree labor.
 State-directed industrialization achieved rapid productivity growth without market competition among producers; military competition drives technological development independently of any market mechanism.
 The innovation compulsion is real, but it operates through the specific mediating configuration — which fractions face which competitive pressures through which institutional tools — not through a system-level attribute that only one type of social property relations can produce.

 Intersocietal origins